 Michael Afanasiev obtained his PhD in Geophysics from ETH Zurich in May 2017 for work related to multi-scale full waveform inversion.
 He has a Bachelor’s degree in Computational Physics and a Master’s degree in Geophysics from McMaster University and Western University respectively, both located in Canada.
 He is a core developer of Salvus, and has won several awards for his work on full-waveform inversion from the CSEG, EAGE, and AGU societies.

 Christian Boehm holds a PhD in Mathematics that he obtained from the International Graduate School of Science and Engineering at TU Munich in 2015.
 He has a Master’s degree in Mathematics and an Honours Degree in Technology Management from LMU Munich and TU Munich.
 Christian is a core developer of Salvus and an expert in nonlinear optimization and ultrasound tomography.
-He is currently working as a senior researcher at the Institute of Geophysics, and previously worked as a financial engineer in investment banking.
+He previously worked as a senior researcher at the Institute of Geophysics at ETH Zurich, and has also gained experience as a financial engineer in investment banking.

 Martin van Driel is a senior researcher with a focus on understanding seismic wave propagation phenomena, how these can be efficiently modeled with the help of modern supercomputing techniques and what we can learn about the subsurface from the observation of seismic waves.
 He is a member of the science team for the NASA Insight mission to Mars and received the 2018 EGU seismology division outstanding early career scientist award for his contributions in numerical seismology including the work on the Salvus software suite.
 He obtained his PhD in geophysics from ETH Zurich in 2015 and a Diploma in Physics from LMU Munich in 2011.